OWASP/www-policy/operational/events.md

 - **Invest in our mission**.
 This option provides funds to cover expenses for the next time, as well as help all chapters, projects, and committees to do more mission, and it helps bootstrap many more events.
 This is the preferred option, simply because it requires the least administrative overhead and allows all of OWASP to grow and do more.
 - **Invest in next year’s event**.
 You can allocate up to 30% of your profits to next year’s event to allow your event to grow organically.
 This is a good choice for events where it is likely that you will see a 20-40% growth in attendees next year.
 - **Invest in grants, scholarships, or awards**.
 The Event will be listed as a benefactor of the grant, scholarship, or award.
 This could be used towards next year’s CTF prizes, travel and accommodation for a number of attendees, or fund a grant.

+Grants designed to fund one or more chapters, projects, or events must be used within twelve months as per the Grant policy, with defined milestones and outcomes.
+Any unspent funds will be reverted to the mission after twelve months.

 Where an event has a long term profit (defined as over 12 months), they will be asked to choose from this list again until the profit is just sufficient to pay deposits and installments for the next event.